Teen Homepage

 Upcoming Events

-High School Equivalency Test (HiSET) – Wednesdays and Thursdays HiSET is a series of assessments,...
+High School Equivalency Test (HiSET) – Wednesday's Afternoons HiSET is a series of assessments, pre...

 Join our weekly VEX Robotics and 3D printing club!
 Compete in monthly building challenges that...